karlito40/speech/README.md

 # speech-pwa

-WIP: repo use as a backup strategy
+WIP: This repo is use as a backup strategy

+The project is currently in a mockup/experiment state.